 After subjecting them to third-degree torture, the police allegedly obtained an extrajudicial confession from them.
 On the 24th July, they were taken to the Giraipalli forest and subjected to further torture, which is detailed in the Tarkunde Committee report.

 According to the report, they were subject to three varieties of torture.
 The first was of lizards and chameleons being thrown into their pants and their pants being tied.
-The reptiles, being trapped inside the pants, would then try to escape and in the process scratch and bite the legs of the four, causing heavy bleeding.
+The reptiles, being trapped inside the pants, would then try to escape and, in the process, scratch and bite the legs of the four, causing heavy bleeding.

 In the intervening night of 24-25 July 1975, all four of them were allegedly shot dead in the Giraipalli forest.

 After the Emergency was lifted in 1977, upon demand from various quarters, a committee was formed to investigate the encounter deaths during the Emergency.
-The committee, named the Civil Rights Committee or the Tarkunde Committee, was headed by retried High Court Judge V. M. Tarkunde.
+The committee, named the Civil Rights Committee or the Tarkunde Committee, was headed by retired High Court Judge V. M. Tarkunde.

 The other members included Nabakrushna Choudhary (Former Chief Minister of Odisha), Kaloji Narayana Rao (famous poet and activist from Telangana), B. G. Verghese (former Editor, Hindustan Times), Arun Shourie (former Editor, the Indian Express), K. Pratap Reddy (Senior Advocate), Balwanth Reddy (Principal, Administrative Staff College) M. V. Ramamurthi (Advocate), K. G. Kannabiran (Advocate).